oriooctopus/anyone-can-code/roadmap/roadmap.md

 - perhaps there are specfic debugging exercises, and users can set how many debugging exercises they'd like in their daily exercise settings

+- When you complete a sublesson/lesson, to the right of the 'Next' Button is a "Do more exercises" button

+  - in the data strucutre for a sublesson shoudl be a "additional recommended lessons" field

 - have a react foundations/prep course

 - every exercise shows you which things you improved on (so if you did something with objects, the objects module would be improved)